Facebook Pixel

 What Is the Difference Between a HELOC vs. Home Equity Loan?

+The main difference lies in how you receive the funds.
+A HELOC is a revolving line of credit with a variable rate, while a home equity loan is a lump sum with a fixed rate.
 A home equity loan is more suitable for a single, large expense where you know the exact amount you need upfront.
 A HELOC is ideal for ongoing, unpredictable expenses where you need flexible access to funds over a period of time.

 What's the Difference Between a HELOC vs. Second Mortgage?